 Jarosław Kaczyński criticizes Grzegorz Braun for his statements on the death chambers

 Grzegorz Braun's statement about death chambers in Auschwitz caused a storm in Polish politics.
-Jarosław Kaczyński responded sharply, stressing that such words are a lack of respect for the victims and a threat to historical truth.
+Jarosław Kaczyński He reacted harshly, stressing that such words were a lack of respect for the victims and a threat to historical truth.

 Controversial Words by Grzegorz Braun

-On Thursday, Grzegorz Braun, Euro MP of the Confederate, stated in a radio interview that "gas chambers in Auschwitz are fake".
-This statement immediately sparked a wave of outrage among politicians, historians, and the public.
-The interview was interrupted by the lead, and the prosecution took care of the case.
+Thursday Grzegorz BraunIn a radio interview, the Euro MP of the Confederation stated that "gas chambers in Auschwitz are fake".
+This statement immediately sparked a wave of outrage among politicians, historians, and public opinion.
+The interview was interrupted by the lead, and the case was handled D.A..

 Responses of institutions and societies